Janaksunuwar/AMRprediction_HomologyModeling_Docking/README.md

 (base) @user$: python Klebsiella_Run.py

 To plot the F1 score comparision, run Plot_F1.py as following.
-This will output the F1 scores compared amongs all three sets.
+This will output the F1 scores compared amongst all three sets.

 (base) @user$: python Plot_F1.py